Nick Paterson: Chief Executive

 Bachelor of Sport degree – Major in Management.

 Kim's background is in the aviation industry and NZ government agency.
 Kim has a passion for sport and protecting the integrity of it and she played Hockey for number of years.
 She enjoys being outdoors / being active.
-Kim's role role involves planning and implementing DFSNZ’s athlete testing programme.
+Kim's role involves planning and implementing DFSNZ’s athlete testing programme.
 This involves liaising with national sporting organisations to ensure the testing of NZ athletes both nationally and internationally.

 Jodie Wills: Testing Programme Coordinator